 6. If you are participating in

 7. If you are participating in a trainer led class, you are expected to complete the full warm up.
 If you have any injuries or need modification we ask that you let the trainers know.
 They can assist with safer alternate movements.
 If you are not following the workout and reps that are scheduled that day the trainers may ask you to come back during open gym times to do your own workouts.

-Put stuff away.
-CLEAN up your sweat, blood, and other bodily fluids.
-Pick up your used tape, white boards, markers, chalk, band-aids, water bottles and sweaty clothes.
+8. Please put stuff away, use the sanitizer to wipe up the sweat and clean equipment being used.
+Pick up your used tape, whiteboards, markers, chalk, band-aids, water bottles and sweaty clothes.
 Put away all the equipment you used back where it belongs.
 Stack the boxes neatly, put the bars away, stack the plates in order, hang up your jump ropes.

+10. Please don’t drop an empty barbell.
+In fact, we ask that you don’t drop loaded barbells.
 Drop as a last resort.
 Put things down gently.
 Dropping weight should be a necessity, not a convenience.
 Bumpers are designed for emergency dropping, not dropping every rep of “3 Amigos”.
 ALWAYS keep your weight under control.
 NEVER drop an empty barbell.
 NEVER drop a kettlebell or dumbbell.
-Our equipment was expensive, and the more we have to replace it, the more we’re going to have to charge you.